mohamed-taha-1/Employee-microservices/README.md

 This is a Spring Boot application that can be built and run locally using Maven, as well as Dockerized for container deployment.

+# OpenAPI Documentation

+- Use the `employee.yaml` file located at `src/main/resources/static/open-api-contracts/employee.yaml` and import it into Postman as a collection.
+Once imported, you can easily interact with the application's endpoints.

 ## Prerequisites

 Before following the steps, ensure you have the following installed on your machine: